Museum of Witchcraft and Magic: The Williamson-Gardner split: 1953–64

 Williamson decided to return to England, and took his collection of witchcraft artefacts with him.
 In 1954 Gardner bought the Witches' Mill from him, and renamed it The Museum of Magic and Witchcraft, filling it with his own collection of artefacts.
 During the 1950s, Gardner discussed moving his museum to London with his then friend, Charles Cardell, but decided not to.
 According to the historian Ronald Hutton, this left Gardner with "a secure and congenial base" from which he could promote Wicca by writing such books as Witchcraft Today (1954) and The Meaning of Witchcraft (1959).

 Gardner continued to run the museum until his death in 1964, when it was briefly run by his High Priestess Monique Wilson before it was shut down and the collection sold off.

 Ripley's Entertainment Inc. bought the collection and in 1972 opened the "Museum of Witchcraft and Magic" at Gatlinburg, TN and San Francisco, CA. In 1975, due to pressure from the local church and religious groups, Ripley's changed the name of the museums to the "World of the Unexplained".
 More attractions and items were added to the present witchcraft collection.
 In 1985, Ripley's closed both museums due to poor ticket sales.
 The collection was disbursed to other Ripley's museums.
 A lot of the witchcraft collection was sent to Ripley's Believe It or Not museum at Blackpool, England.

 In his will, Gardner left the museum to his assistant there, with the proviso that if he did not want it then it would go to his initiate Monique Wilson, which is what happened.

-On his return to England in 1954, Williamson opened the museum, now known as the Museum of Witchcraft, to Windsor.
+On his return to England in 1954, Williamson opened the museum, now known as the Museum of Witchcraft, in Windsor.
 Here it stayed open for the tourist season, and was quite successful, but local opinion was still against it, and so Williamson decided to move it again.

 In 1954 Williamson moved the museum to Bourton-on-the-Water in Gloucestershire.
 The museum suffered various persecutions, including signs being painted on walls and dead cats hung from trees, and eventually it was largely damaged in an arson attack.